-Suspension is a very serious disciplinary measure and is defined as "requiring the student to absent himself/herself from the school for a specified, limited period of school days" (NEWB, 2008).
-Suspensions may be for a period of time between one and five days depending on the nature of the inappropriate behaviour.
+Suspension is a very serious disciplinary measure and is defined as requiring the student to absent himself/herself from the school for a specified period of school days.
+Suspensions are normally for a period of time between one and five days depending on the nature of the inappropriate behaviour.
 The Board of Management has delegated the authority to impose a suspension to the Principal.
 It is a temporary exclusion and is used only when:

-- a) Other measures have been exhausted (an Automatic Suspension) and the student is displaying repeated inappropriate behaviour - b) The misbehaviour is of such a serious or threatening nature that an immediate sanction is necessary (an Immediate Suspension).
+- 1. Other measures have been exhausted and the student is displaying repeated inappropriate behaviour. - 2.
+The misbehaviour is of such a serious or threatening nature that an immediate suspension is necessary.